How to say can (potere): Italian grammar lesson 21

 Like with other frequently used verbs, potere is an irregular verb, meaning that it does not follow the same pattern as other second conjugation verbs.

-Potere is also a modal verb (or so-called helper verb) and is followed by a verb in the infinitive tense.
+Potere is also a modal verb and is followed by a verb in the infinitive tense.

 Modal verbs are also called helper verbs because their function is to “help” another verb, by communicating intention, possibility, need, or ability.